Hell (crater)

-Hell is a lunar crater in the south of the Moon's near side, within the western half of the enormous walled plain Deslandres.
+Hell is a lunar crater in the south of the Moon's near side, within the western half of the enormous walled plain named Deslandres.
 To the southeast, also within Deslandres, is the larger crater Lexell, and about 9° to the south lies the prominent Tycho crater.
 The crater received its name in 1935 after the Hungarian astronomer and ordained Jesuit priest Maximilian Hell.
 It has 19 satellite craters with diameters ranging between about 3 and 22 km.
 Nearly all Hell craters are relatively flat and shallow, with a sharp, well-defined rim and a typical diameter-to-depth ratio of about 10.

 Description

 Hell is somewhat circular but with an outward bulge along the western rim.
 The interior floor is rolling and uneven, with several hills and a central peak about 1 km tall.
 The sharp-edged rim is not significantly eroded, and has a narrow inner wall; it is 2–3 times higher on the north-west than on the east where it rises by about 820 meters.